 Living Away From Home Allowance

-The tax-exempt parts of a LAFHA allowance are:
+The following components of a LAFHA allowance are exempt from taxation:

 - ‘Reasonable’ accommodation costs and